hasansevim/Test/README.txt

-how to make it to clear
+how to make it to clear RemoteRepo